I/O Functions

 To set analog outputs based on a real-time internal servo loop value from multiple axes, use the AnalogOutputConfigureVectorTrackingMode() function.
 Use the enumeration that follows to select which internal servo loop value to track:

-Specify which axes’ servo loop values will be used by supplying an array of axes to $inputAxes.
+Specify which axis or axes servo loop values will be used by supplying an array of axes to $inputAxes.
 The controller vectorizes the values read from these axes by taking the square root of the sum of squares of the component values of each axis.
 The resulting value is always positive or zero.
 When you track positions, the distance is relative to the axis position at which the AnalogOutputConfigureVectorTrackingMode() function was called.
 When you track velocities, the velocity is always relative to zero.
 The controller converts the vectorized value to a voltage using this formula:

 Voltage = $offset + $scaleFactor * (Vectorized Tracked Value)